sevenpix/assignment-continuous-delivery/01-hello-world/README.md

 # 01-hello-world

-The goal of this assignment to create a Docker container which contains a simple hello-world app made with express.
+The goal of this assignment was to create a Docker container which contains a simple hello-world example made with express.

 ### Create Docker container